Arndeverafter/Backend-Squared/README.md

 ### Tests

 Tests can be found in the tests directory whn you are in the root project.
-Tests Some tests are written with PHP unit and and others are written in [PEST PHP](https://pestphp.com/ "PEST PHP") to get configure `pest` plase follow the instructions from their official documentantion..
+Tests Some tests are written with PHP unit and and others are written in [PEST PHP](https://pestphp.com/ "PEST PHP") to get configure `pest` please follow the instructions from their official documentation..

 -   When you are done with the setup you can run`php artisan test ` to see the tests that are available